DCC-EX/dcc-ex.github.io/docs/reference/hardware/microcontrollers/wifi-mega.rst

 With esptool.py
 ~~~~~~~~~~~~~~~

 Unzip the firmware files found in the "bin" folder and put them in a folder so that they are easy to find.
 Go to a command prompt (Windows Key+R then type "cmd" and click OK, or run "terminal" on macOS) and navigate to the folder where you unzipped the firmware files.
-Execute the full command below from the prompt. esptool.py should be in your path and will automatically find your ESP8266 if it is connected:
+Execute the full command below from the prompt. esptool.py should be in your path and will automatically find your ESP8266 if it is connected, but we have included in the examples how to select the port.
+Make sure to substitute your correct port.

-   esptool.py write_flash --flash_mode dio --flash_size 2MB-c1 0x0 boot_v1.7.bin 0x01000 at/1024+1024/user1.2048.new.5.bin 0x1fb000 blank.bin 0x1fc000 esp_init_data_default_v08.bin 0xfe000 blank.bin 0x1fe000 blank.bin

-If it does not find your ESP, see these examples for how to select the port.

 Linux/macOS::